dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 </p>

-<font color='red'>I-know-everything:</font> Young Padwan, now that you have seen how Transfer Learning works, in next post we will visualize layers in CNN and see what parts of image are they looking at.
-Visualization layers in CNN plays a crucial role in seeing what is going inside the black box of CNN.
+<font color='red'>I-know-everything:</font> Young Padwan, now that you have seen how Transfer Learning works.
+The applications of using this approach are limitless, play with everything you can using these pretrained models.
+In next post, we will visualize layers in CNN and see what parts of image are they looking at.
+Visualization of layers in CNN plays a crucial role in seeing what is going inside the black box of CNN.
 Some of the popular visualization techniques include:

 - Gradient visualization
 - Smooth grad